 Tulsa ER & Hospital is open every day of the year, 24 hours a day.
 We never close, not even for holidays!

-Tulsa ER & Hospital is a full-service micro-hospital with emergency services.
+Tulsa ER & Hospital is a full-service specialty-hospital with emergency services.
 We can effectively diagnose and initiate treatment for all kinds of medical emergencies, from insect bites to heart attacks to industrial and car accidents.

 It depends entirely on your condition, and we can provide an estimated cost of care before any sort of treatment if you come in for a complimentary basic medical screening.